Nycto/Elephantstarballoon.com/content/post/ahgrid.md

   increasing the cost of each lookup.
 If it’s too large, you lose the granularity and benefits of a spatial index.

-* Skip the hash table entirely

-  Technically, we don't even need a `Table`.
-We could use an array of arrays and do the index management ourselves.
-This would let us guarantee that we never have to deal with table resizing.

 * Use a `HashSet` instead of a `seq`

   In the example code, I'm using a `Table` that contains a `seq`.
-One possible optimization would be using a set instead.
-Thought I didn't discuss removal in this article, using a set would potentially make that operation faster.
+One possible optimization would be using a `HashSet` instead.
+Though I didn't discuss the `remove` or `update` operations in this article, using a set would potentially make those operations faster.

-## Alternate Approaches and Comparisons

-While the Adaptive Hash Grid has proven effective for my needs, it's helpful to understand how it compares to other spatial hashing techniques.
-Here are a few common approaches:

-* Fixed-Size Grids: These are simple to implement but suffer from overlapping issues when objects span multiple cells.
-They also struggle with varying object sizes or non-uniformly distributed data.
-* Quadtrees: Quadtrees dynamically divide space, making them suitable for varied object sizes.
-However, they can become unbalanced with irregular data distributions and often require complicated balancing or depth-limited optimizations.
-* Hierarchical Spatial Hash Grids: These are more flexible than fixed grids, leveraging multiple levels of granularity.
-However, objects still overlap cells across levels, necessitating deduplication during querying.

-Adaptive Hash Grid strikes a balance between these approaches.
-By adjusting cell sizes dynamically while maintaining a flat hash table, AHGrid reduces overlaps, minimizes query time, and simplifies implementation.

 ## Strengths

 - **Simplicity:** Uses a flat hash table — no deep tree traversals, no rebalancing.
 This algorithm is _really_ easy to implement
-- **Adaptability:** Supports objects of any size within a single cell.
+- **Adaptability:** Supports objects of any size at any position
-- **Efficient Queries:** No deduplication needed due to unique cell assignment.
+- **Efficient Queries:** No deduplication needed due to unique cell assignments
-- **Infinite Space:** Because we're using a hash table to store the data, we can store two objects that are at opposite ends of a grid as efficiently as storing two that are close together

 ## Weaknesses